UMBC Retrievers men's basketball

 The UMBC Retrievers men's basketball team represents the University of Maryland, Baltimore County in National Collegiate Athletic Association (NCAA) Division I competition as a member of the America East Conference.
 They play their home games at Chesapeake Employers Insurance Arena in Catonsville, Maryland.
 Their current head coach is Jim Ferry.

-UMBC made its first Division I postseason appearance in the NCAA tournament in 2008, in which it qualified by winning the America East tournament.
+UMBC made its first Division I postseason appearance in the NCAA tournament in 2008, for which it qualified by winning the America East tournament.

 The Retrievers are best known for when they qualified for their second NCAA tournament appearance in 2018 by beating the Vermont Catamounts in the America East tournament final and became the first No. 16 seed to defeat a No. 1 seed in the NCAA men's tournament, beating No. 1-seeded Virginia 74–54.
 The win has been called the greatest upset in college basketball history.

 Postseason

 NCAA Division I Tournament results

 The Retrievers have appeared in the NCAA Division I tournament two times.
 Their combined record is 1–2.